GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Experiments

 \subsubsection{Synthesised Diagram Structural Equivalence Check}

-In addition, when using GeoSDF to synthesize diagrams based on known problem statements, questions, and answers, the quantifiability of GeoSDF enables further verification of whether the synthesized diagrams satisfy the given conditions and correspond to the correct answers.
+When using GeoSDF to synthesize diagrams based on known problem statements, questions, and answers, the quantifiability of GeoSDF enables further verification of whether the synthesized diagrams satisfy the given conditions and correspond to the correct answers.
 If the values extracted from the SDF representation align with the expected solution and the optimization loss remains below a predefined threshold, we consider the diagram a faithful representation of the original problem.
 This verification process uses the problem’s goal formula to locate and extract relevant geometric features from the SDF object.
 To quantify this, we evaluated the success rate of diagram synthesis on the FormalGeo7K dataset.
 Among 6,981 samples, 5,943 diagrams (\textbf{85.13\%}) passed the loss constraint check, and 5,697 diagrams (\textbf{81.60\%}) successfully meet the target equivalence conditions.
+Upon evaluating the dataset, we identified that the main source of synthesis failures involves problems that are not strictly value-based.
+These cases typically include undefined variables within their geometric constraints, such as defining a line segment's length as 'x+2'.
+While our parsing module capably translates these statements into symbolic constraints, the GeoSDF synthesis process cannot render a diagram without concrete numerical values, leading to a failure in visualization.